 Putting Together a Collection of Figures

-Abstract figures are fine for smaller relationship overviews, but things can easily become confusing if they are used to show larger social networks.
+Abstract figures or objects are fine for smaller relationship overviews, but things can easily become confusing if they are used to show larger social networks.

 Another way is to gathering a collection of new or used children's toy figures.
 A psychologist I know had a fantastic collection of different models of people, animals and fantasy figures that she used in psychodrama.
 For making relationship overviews I prefer to use fairly neutral figures as I like to keep the conversations on a fairly realistic level.
 Lego and Playmobil figures come in many varieties and can easily be collected.